ostenlun/ShopApp/README.md

 # Project Title
-A simple shopping basket calculator app with a couple of discounts
+A simple app to calculate cost of a shopping basket with additional offers

 ## 🛠️ Usage
 To build this project, run the following command:
-    mvn clean install
+    `mvn clean install`

 To use this tool, run the following command:
-    mvn exec:java
+    `mvn exec:java`

 ## 📦 Requirements